mcharouk/aws/Certification/sysops.md

 * Amazon-issued certificate cannot be installed in EC2.
 Third party certificates must be installed to have an end-to-end SSL workload

+* you can only share AMIs is there are unencrypted or encrypted with a customer managed CMK

 ## Termination policy

 * termination protection is not possible on Spot instances